Dioptas/Dioptas/README.md

     * pyopencl
     * fftw3
+    * pymatgen

 It is known to run on Windows, Mac and Linux.
 For optimal usage on a windows machine it should be run with 64 bit python.
+When used with 32 bit Dioptas occasionally crashes because of limited memory allocation possibilities.

 Installation
 ------------